-As developers, we all have faced the pain of introducing graphical interfaces to our programs.
-Traditional GUI libraries add a degree of complexity which you may not want if you are making tools that are intended for debugging.
+As developers, many of us have faced the pain of introducing graphical interfaces to our programs.
+Traditional GUI libraries add a degree of complexity which you may not want if you are making tools that are intended for a variety of tasks such as debugging.
 Here we present a library that makes it possible to create loggers, profilers, debuggers or even an entire game making editor quickly and easily.
 The entire example presented here is available on Github.

-Dear ImGui is an amazing C++ GUI library mainly used in game developement.
+Dear ImGui is an amazing C++ GUI library mainly used in game development.
 The project is open-source software, licensed under MIT license.
-Dear ImGui focuses on simplicity and productivity using what is called Inmediate Mode GUI paradigm.
+Dear ImGui focuses on simplicity and productivity using what is called Immediate Mode GUI paradigm.

 Immediate mode GUI’s are different from the traditional retained-mode interfaces in that widgets are created and drawn on each frame vs the traditional approach of first creating a widget and adding callbacks to it.
 Some of the benefits of this paradigm are your UI “lives closer” to your data and that it allows for fast prototyping.